joshkar/X-Recon/README.md

 ### Features:
 - **Subdomain Discovery:**
-  - Fetches relevant subdomains for the target website and compiles them into a whitelist.
+  - Retrieves relevant subdomains for the target website and consolidates them into a whitelist.
 These subdomains can be utilized during the scraping process.

 - **Site-wide Link Discovery:**
-  - Gathers all links across the website based on the provided whitelist and the specified `max_depth`.
+  - Collects all links throughout the website based on the provided whitelist and the specified `max_depth`.

 - **Form and Input Extraction:**
-  - Identifies all forms and inputs found within the extracted links, creating a JSON output.
+  - Identifies all forms and inputs found within the extracted links, generating a JSON output.
 This JSON output serves as a foundation for leveraging the XSS scanning capability of the tool.

 - **XSS Scanning:**
-  - When the start recon option returns a custom json containing the extracted entries, the Xrecon tool can start the XSS vulnerability testing process and provide you with the desired results!
+  - Once the start recon option returns a custom JSON containing the extracted entries, the X-Recon tool can initiate the XSS vulnerability testing process and furnish you with the desired results!

 <br>
   <a href="https://github.com/joshkar/X-Recon"><img src=".imgs/demo1.jpg" alt="X-Recon"></a>